apache/druid/docs/querying/sql-operators.md

 Operators in [Druid SQL](./sql.md) typically operate on one or two values and return a result based on the values.
 Types of operators in Druid SQL include arithmetic, comparison, logical, and more, as described here.

 When performing math operations, Druid uses 64-bit integer (long) data type unless there are double or float values.
-If an operation uses float or double values, then the result is a double.
+If an operation uses float or double values, then the result is a double, which is a 64-bit float.
 The precision of float and double values are defined by [Java](https://docs.oracle.com/javase/specs/jls/se16/html/jls-5.html#jls-5.1) and [the IEEE standard](https://en.wikipedia.org/wiki/IEEE_754).

 Keep the following guidelines in mind to help you manage precision issues: